 There’s 4,000 other desserts stashed away in the freezer, but I still might make these again.

-Fill two of them with fluffy Nutella buttercream, dunk the edges in mini chocolate chips, and these are straight from heaven.
+Fill two of these pumpkin cookies with fluffy Nutella Buttercream, dunk the edges in mini chocolate chips, and these are straight from heaven.
 The chocolate and hazelnut buttercream with the spicy pumpkin cookie make for a very special match.

-One thing I would point out about these though: without the Nutella drizzle on top, they aren’t that pretty.
+One thing I would point out about these Pumpkin Nutella Whoopie Pies though: without the Nutella drizzle on top, they aren’t that pretty.
 The pumpkin and buttercream almost clash in appearance.
 Most people might not care, but I do like to make my food look pretty, if I can.
 The drizzle makes all the difference in the looks department.
 And it’s more Nutella, so it only helps.

 - ½ c. butter, softened